WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 Do you understand the relationship between the nature of your house from Heaven and your conduct today?
 Very important to understand!

-After we are resurrected (how long after we do not know, in the case of Christ it was forty days) we will be caught up to meet the Commander in Chief in the air so we may return with Him to Jerusalem.
+After we are resurrected (how long after we do not know, in the case of Christ it was forty days), we will be caught up to meet the Commander in Chief in the air so we may return with Him to Jerusalem.
 Then Armageddon will be fought and Jesus Christ will be crowned King of all kings on the Temple Mount in Jerusalem.
+From there the saints will go forth throughout the earth to restore “the desolations of many generations.”

 Isn’t this really a more marvelous message than the idea of being caught up to Heaven so we can read the comic strips in our mansion on Sunday morning?

-We mentioned God’s program and His goals and that the concept of a pre-tribulation rapture is a massive diversionary tactic of the enemy.
+Do you have that God-given passion to grow spiritually?
+We mentioned God’s program and His goals, and that the concept of a pre-tribulation rapture is a massive diversionary tactic of the enemy.

 The program of salvation, both personal and kingdom-wide, is outlined in the four great types of the Old Testament.
 The four great types are: